 - Download the client library.

-- Create an App Engine project and activate it for GCS.
+- Create an App Engine project and activate Cloud Storage.

 - Go through the brief Getting Started instructions for a quick orientation in using the library.

 - Upload and deploy your app to production App Engine.